-A score is useful for consumers that would like to change from branded to generic tablets but may need to half the tablets to ensure consistent dosage needs.
-This situation is becoming more frequent as doctors and even insurance providers recommend patients split the tablet for correct dosage and even for cost savings.
+A score or breaker line is useful for consumers, for example, who are changing from branded to generic tablets and who may need to halve the tablets to ensure consistent dosage between the two types.
+This situation is becoming more frequent as doctors and even insurance providers recommend patients split the tablet to ensure correct dosage.
+Being able to halve a tablet may also provide some cost savings for the consumer.

 - The drug dosage should not be below the indicated dose in the approved labelling.